Application Rationalization: Bringing Efficiency to IT Operations

 Related: Application portfolio Management

 Implementing Application Rationalization requires careful planning, analysis, and decision-making.
-By following these tips and best practices, organizations can successfully implement it and achieve their desired outcomes.
+By following these tips and best practices, organizations can successfully implement them and achieve their desired outcomes.

 Application Rationalization Framework